CDellanno25/a1-gettingstarted/README.md

 ## Design Achievements

 - **Color palette from Adobe Color**: Built a 5-color palette — a warm paper background, a near-black ink for text, a deep pine green for the header/nav chrome, an amber accent, and a muted teal for links/secondary accents.
 All five are defined as CSS custom properties in `:root` and used throughout the stylesheet (header/footer background, accent tags, link colors, skill bar gradient, swatch borders).
-A screenshot of the palette wheel is embedded via `<figure>` in the "palette" section — <!-- TODO: replace `palette-screenshot.png` with your actual exported screenshot from color.adobe.com -->.
+A screenshot of the palette wheel is embedded via `<figure>` in the "palette" section.
 - **Google Font**: Used **JetBrains Mono** for headings, labels, and anything meant to read as "code" (nav, manifest labels, skill bars, table headers), paired with **Source Serif 4** for body copy, to play up the code/terminal concept while keeping longer text readable.